kovidgoyal/calibre/src/calibre/manual/faq.rst

 How can I help get my device supported in |app|?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your device appears as a USB disk to the operating system.
-Adding support for it to |app| is very easy.
+If your device appears as a USB disk to the operating system, adding support for it to |app| is very easy.
 We just need some information from you:

   * What e-book formats does your device support?